On this page

 The Bali Process

-New Zealand is a member of the Bali Process, a regional forum that addresses people smuggling and human trafficking by strengthening Asia Pacific cooperation in countering these activities.
+New Zealand is a member of the Bali Process, a regional forum that addresses addresses people smuggling and trafficking in persons by strengthening Asia Pacific cooperation to counter these activities.
 It does this by:

 - developing and sharing information on the patterns and trends of irregular migration